The Miyawaki Method: Rewilding Perth’s Urban Spaces with the Next Generation

 Forests are more than just trees—they are living, breathing hubs of life that sustain both the planet and people.

-“Forests have the highest biodiversity on land—they're like the coral reefs of the landmass.
-They contain the most species globally on land,” Coupland explained.
-She said soils in forests are crucial, even for individuals.
-“Even if we don’t see forests in our urban landscapes, they play a vital role in the functioning of the world’s ecosystems and the health of the planet as a whole.
-Forests along the coastal fringes of land masses also help seed clouds… for allowing rain.”
+“Forests systems support incredibly high biodiversity, the highest biodiversity on land—they're like the coral reefs of the terrestrial system,” Coupland explained.
+She said forests are crucial, even for us as individuals.
+“Even if we don’t see forests in our urban landscapes, they are vital global ecosystems and essential to the health of the planet as a whole.
+For example, forests along the coastal fringes of land masses help seed rain clouds, and once these forests are cleared, we see a clear reduction rainfall in the region.”

-They serve as critical habitats for maintaining Earth’s biodiversity, she said.
-“Biodiversity has huge effects on us—on our wellbeing, on food security, and on maintaining a diverse genetic pool.”
-Coupland also highlighted the role of soils and microbes within these ecosystems: “The microbes in the soil, and trying to maintain them, are sources of carbon sinks.”
+Forests serve as critical habitats for maintaining Earth’s biodiversity, she said.
+“Biodiversity has huge effects on us—on our wellbeing, on food security, and on maintaining genetic diversity.”
+Coupland also highlighted the role of soils and microbes within these ecosystems: “The microbes in the soil, the bacteria and fungi, and the humus, a key part of the organic matter in soils, play an incredibly important role in the carbon cycle and in soil’s role as a carbon sink.”

 Banksia Woodlands listed as an endangered Threatened Ecological Community.
 Photo: The Biophilic Blueprint.